spree/spree/guides/content/developer/core/adjustments.md

 ## Overview

-An adjustment in Spree tracks an adjustment to the price of an [Order](orders), or an order's [Line Item](orders#line-items) within Spree.
+An `Adjustment` object tracks an adjustment to the price of an [Order](orders), or an order's [Line Item](orders#line-items) within a Spree Commerce storefront.

 Adjustments can be either positive or negative.
 Adjustments with a positive value are sometimes referred to as "charges" while adjustments with a negative value are sometimes referred to as "credits."
-These are just terms of convenience since there is only one `Spree::Adjustment` model in Spree which handles this by allowing either positive or negative values.
+These are just terms of convenience since there is only one `Spree::Adjustment` model in a storefront which handles this by allowing either positive or negative values.

 Adjustments have the following attributes: